Govind-Rahul/Music_And_Mental_Health/README.md

 * Difficulty in quantifying therapy effectiveness.
 * Lack of standardized approaches.
-* Integration with other mental health treatments.
+* Integration with other mental health treatments

 ### Opportunities: